sborquez/SyFM/README.md

 ```

 The output will be saved in the same directory as the audio file, with the same name
-as the audio file, but with a .txt extension.
+as the audio file, but with a .json extension.

 ### Output format